froala/wysiwyg-rails/README.md

 Note, you can include your own alternative Font Awesome implementation rather than the `font-awesome-sass` gem if you like.
 In that case, you'll need to modify/remove the import statements below to work with your implementation.

+## Include in assets

-You have to include the dependency JQuery library also.
-Please add the
+In your `application.html.erb`, include the dependency JQuery library:

 ```
 <script type="text/javascript" src="https://code.jquery.com/jquery-3.4.1.min.js"></script>
 ```
-in your app file `app/views/layouts/application.html.erb`

-## Include in assets

 In your `application.css.scss`, include the css file: